 What is ultraviolet radiation?

-How damaging is ultraviolet radiation?
+How damaging is UV radiation?

 When and where am I most at risk?

-How can I protect myself?
+How can I protect myself and my family?

-Will sunscreen help protect against UVR?
+Will sunscreen protect me against UV radiation?

 How much sunscreen should I apply?

 To get the best protection, you need to completely cover all of your exposed skin.
 Apply sunscreen 30 minutes before you go outside, so your skin has time to absorb it.
 Reapply the sunscreen after you have been swimming or sweating to keep it effective.

 If your baby must be in the sun, you can apply sunscreen to small areas of skin that are not covered by clothing or a hat.
 Use sunscreen on children older than 6 months.
 Use a sunscreen approved by the Canadian Dermatology Association.